Ateca Ganilau: Biography controversy

 The Fiji Times quoted Ganilau on 8 January 2006 as criticizing the Qarase government for supporting the writing of an independent biography of the life of her father, while working to release from prison the very people who had deposed him.
 This was contradictory, she said.
 "On one hand they want to praise him but on the other they are working to free those people who ousted him through the Reconciliation Bill."
 She reiterated her previously stated opposition to the release of coup-convicts, saying that if alive, her father would have preferred justice to take its course.

 Lau Provincial Council controversy

-Ganilau was elected Chairperson of the Lau Provincial Council on 11 July 2011, succeeding her brother, Roko Tevita Uluilakeba Mara.
+Ganilau was elected Chairperson of the Lau Provincial Council's on 11 July 2011, succeeding her brother, Roko Tevita Uluilakeba Mara.
 She defeated Filipe Bole by 17 votes to 15.
 She was removed by the military regime the next day for being unwilling to work with the government, and Bole was re-imposed as chair.
 Following the sacking, the military regime announced that in future it would appoint provincial council chairs.